 How to Fix: Internal Server Error Step by Step

 WordPress is one of the most remarkable websites builders.
 It is easy to use and manage your website.
 At the time of managing your site, you may face many errors.
 Internal Server Error is one of them.
-It is the mater of pain to the beginners if he does not know how to fix the error.
+It is the mater of pain to the beginners if he does not know how to fix the internal server error.

 Are you logging?
 Don’t work?
 Does it show 500 Internal Server Error?
 What a pain!
 Don’t worry.